-At least twenty (20) days before preferential primary and nonpartisan general elections held in March and general and nonpartisan general runoff elections held in November, the county board must publish public notice of the election in a newspaper of general circulation in the county.
-[A.C.A. § 7-5-202(a)] At least ten (10) days before primary runoff elections held in March, general runoff elections held in November, and any special elections, the county board shall publish public notice in a newspaper of general circulation in the county.
+At least eight (8) days before the beginning of early voting for the preferential primary and nonpartisan general elections held in May and general and nonpartisan general runoff elections held in November, the county board must publish public notice of the election in a newspaper of general circulation in the county.
+[A.C.A. § 7-5-202(a) as amended by Act 448 of 2021]

+At least eight (8) days before primary runoff elections held in May, general runoff elections held in December, and any special elections, the county board shall publish public notice in a newspaper of general circulation in the county.
 [A.C.A. § 7-5-202(a)]